 Underinsured Homes

-If tragedy struck your home – as wildfires have done to homeowners in the Northwest, Colorado and California in recent years – would your homeowners policy pay to completely replace your home and its contents, or would you reach your policy limits before construction could be finished?
+If tragedy struck your home – as wildfires have done to homeowners in the Northwest and California in recent years – would your homeowners policy pay to completely replace your home and its contents, or would you reach your policy limits before construction could be finished?

 Many homeowners insurance policies include automatic “inflation guard clauses” that increase the policy’s limits equal to inflation – but not all policies include these clauses.
-And even if your policy includes that guard, inflationary increases may not reflect the rapid increase in the value of homes or the true cost of construction materials many communities have recently witnessed in the Northwest.
+And even if your policy includes that guard, inflationary increases may not reflect the rapid increase in the value of homes or the true cost of construction materials.
 For that peace of mind, homeowners may want to consider “extended” or “guaranteed” replacement cost policies.

 An extended replacement cost policy pays a pre-determined, stated percentage above the policy limit.
 A guaranteed replacement cost policy pays to rebuild a home as it was before the disaster without regard to the policy limit.

-It's important to note that not every insurer writing homeowners coverage offers replacement cost coverage, and not every home may be eligible for those coverage options – older homes with unique or costly architectural features are an example.
+Not every insurer writing homeowners coverage offers replacement cost coverage, and not every home may be eligible for those coverage options – older homes with unique or costly architectural features are an example.
 But typically, there are options offered by insurers to increase the coverage limits on most dwellings to help cover rebuilding costs if a home becomes a total loss.
-It all starts with estimating your home’s value and the cost to rebuild if it were destroyed.
+It starts with estimating your home’s value and the cost to rebuild if it were destroyed.

 The Insurance Information Institute offers a free brochure with tips and information on determining your home’s replacement cost and whether you should consider additional coverage through an endorsement or switching to extended or guaranteed replacement cost coverage.
 Tips include:

-The I.I.I. reports that from 2017 to 2021, premium rates are up 12.2 percent on average nationwide.
-The primary drivers of rate increases are rising catastrophic losses related to extreme weather, population shifts into disaster-prone regions (such as wildfires in wildland-urban interface areas) and increasing home repair and rebuilding costs.
+The I.I.I. reports that from 2020 to 2021, premium rates rose 7.6 percent on average nationwide.
+The primary drivers of rate increases are rising catastrophic losses related to extreme weather, population shifts into disaster-prone regions (such as wildfires in wildland-urban interface areas), and increasing home repair and rebuilding costs.

 For more information, call NW Insurance Council at (800) 664-4942 or send an email to info@nwinsurance.org.